The Bullet That Saved the World: Reviews

-Entertainment Weekly's Jeff Jensen praised the episode, saying, "It was an armor-piercing round of emotional storytelling, a heartbreaker."
+Entertainment Weeklys Jeff Jensen praised the episode, saying, "It was an armor-piercing round of emotional storytelling, a heartbreaker."
 He also proffered the opinion that Etta's death was a necessary loss, in order to become more emotionally involved with the season.
-Noel Murray, from The A.V.
-Club, also liked the installment, giving it an A−.
+Noel Murray of The A.V.
+Club also liked the installment, giving it an A−.
 He enjoyed the reunion between the Fringe team and Phillip Broyles, stating, "the way that he says “Agent Dunham” to Olivia and the way she answers “Philip” is one of the sweetest moments in Fringe history, and well-earned."

-Ramsey Isler, of IGN, called the episode "great" and gave it an 8.5 out of 10.
+Ramsey Isler of IGN called the episode "great" and gave it an 8.5 out of 10.
 He summarized the show by saying, "Fringe was in rare form with a shocking turn of events that injected much-needed excitement back into the final season."
 Cory Barker of TV.com named it the 20th best episode of the series, saying, "Etta's death was both gut-wrenching in the moment and important for the season's larger narrative interests."